iamovrhere/ConnectionGeographyJS/README.md

  [ ] *Workout how to get Google Maps loading in LinkedIn DOM despite CSP.*
    *  **Partially complete** (see: [GoogleMapsEverywhereCsp](https://github.com/iamovrhere/GoogleMapsEverywhereCsp))

- [ ] Rework the project as MVP UserScript, re-using some snippets of the old HTML & JavaScript [ ] Detail the setup of this script + dependencies
+ [ ] Rework the project as MVP UserScript/Plugin, re-using some snippets of the old HTML & JavaScript
+  * **May need to rework into Plugin due to CSP issues**

+ [ ] Detail the setup of this script + dependencies
  [ ] Rework the project using actual library vs. vanilla JavaScript [ ] Work on missing features